ukhsa-collaboration/standards-api/CONTRIBUTING.md

   │       │             │
   │       │             └─⫸ Summary in present tense.
 Not capitalized.
 No period at the end.
   │       │
-  │       └─⫸ Commit Scope: "spectral" for changes to spectral rules or should be omitted otherwise │
+  │       └─⫸ Commit Scope: "styleguide" for changes to Redocly rules or omit the scope for general changes │
   └─⫸ Commit Type: build|docs|feat|fix|perf|refactor|revert|test